Ariv756/justeat/README.md

 The following commands can be run in the root of the repository to build/debug the banners.

-- Grunt start : Start running a local server to view banners and generate gifs.
+- Grunt start : Start running a local server to view banners.
-- Grunt watch : Updates debug version of the blog whilst you make changes.
+- Grunt watch : Updates debug version of the banners whilst you make changes.
 - Grunt debug : Builds a debug version of just the html5 banners.
 - Grunt release : Builds a release version of the html5 banners ready to test in flash talking.